Industry insider Cassius Wright, Meeting and Expo Director at Venue One, provides ways to use technology to boost event engagement.

-Consider content curation platforms like Postano or Brickflow for photo and video-centric social media to not only capture guest content, but also create stories with it by dragging/dropping it into a feed you display live.
-That keeps relevant content on top, removes anything offensive and ensures your brand stays on message throughout the entire event - all while encouraging guests' contribution more by involving them in the story.
+For creative integration of social media into your branded and social events this season, consider content curation platforms like Sprinklr.
+This not only captures guest content, but also creates stories with it by dragging/dropping it into a feed you display live.
+This type of platform keep relevant content on top, removes anything offensive and ensures your brand stays on message throughout the entire event — all while encouraging guests’ contribution more by involving them in the story.

-I personally prefer Postano, which offers expert service, and even a remote technician to operate the service throughout your event.
-This allows you time to do what you do best - run events - while they do what they do best - capture amazing social content on your behalf.
+I personally like Sprinklr, which offers expert service, and even a remote technician to operate the service throughout your event.
+This allows you to do what you do best — run events — while they do what they do best —capture amazing social content on your behalf.

 This is the year of indoor location-driven technology thanks to iBeacon, Apple’s hot new Bluetooth notification project.